 So, there you go.
 These are about the common return scenarios you could encounter when purchasing paint from Lowe’s and how to deal with them.

 Now let’s go back to the question in the title of this article: Can you return unopened, unused, or even mixed paint to Lowe’s without a receipt?

 Yes, you definitely can.

-In fact, many other home improvement stores like Home Depot, Walmart, Amazon, etc. have a similar policy that is designed for the well-being of the users.
+In fact, many other home improvement stores like Home Depot, Walmart, Amazon, etc., have a similar policy designed for the users’ well-being.

 But because of the refund policy designed to prevent fraudulent exploitation, which is easy to do with paint, the returning process may not be smooth-sailing.

 However, by going up the management chain, the chances are that you will get the refund or exchange you want.

 Even with defects discovered way after the return window set by Lowe’s, you can always contact the manufacturer for further support that Lowe’s just isn’t in a position to provide.